Simmi-C/Mushroom-Platform-Game/README.md

 Colliding with snails will cost you a life.
 But jumping on their shells will send them to... the other side.

-Running off the side of the screen will put you at the other side (this may come in handy ;)).
+Running off the side of the screen will put you at the other side (this may come in handy).

 Jumping on a jumppad will give you a boost to reach high platforms.